 White light is made of a combination of colours, the ones we refer to as VIBGYOR – the colours of rainbow.
 As sunlight passes through the water drops, it is bent at different angles, giving rise to the spectacular phenomenon of the rainbow.

-24 Fun Rainbow Facts
+24 Fun Facts About Rainbow For Kids

 1. The word rainbow comes from Latin word ‘Arcus Pluvius’, meaning rainy arch.

 2. Rainbows are full circles of light.
 But since you observe them from the ground, you only see a semi-circle.

 Related: Did you know India has a festival dedicated to colours?
 Holi, popularly known as the festival of colours, is a much loved Indian holiday and is celebrated with much rigour across the country.

 3. Just like the Lunar Halo, no two people see the rainbow the same way.

 4. Some rainbows occur upside down and are referred to as ‘Smile Rainbows’.
 They occur when sunlight is refracted by tiny ice crystals.